nginyc/rafiki/README.md

 `Authorization: Bearer {{token}}`

-The list of available HTTP endpoints & their request formats are available as a *Postman* collection (outdated) in the root of this project.
+The list of available HTTP endpoints & their request formats are available as a *Postman* collection (OUTDATED) in the root of this project.

 ### Creating a Model